 Although the mattress has a medium firm feel, you’ll feel a deep, pressure-relieving cradle as the foam slowly adapts to your figure.
 This sensation is common for memory foam beds, and is best described as sleeping “in” – and not “on” – the mattress.
-The top two layers are also infused with cooling gel intended to help the mattress sleep cool, but some of our testers found that the Nectar still sleeps somewhat warm.
+The top layer is infused with cooling gel intended to help the mattress sleep cool, but some of our testers found that the Nectar still sleeps somewhat warm.

-The Nectar Mattress also contains a 5.25-inch support core constructed from high-density polyfoam.
-This material is fairly sturdy and provides good stability for the entire mattress, especially around the edges where sinkage is likely to occur when you get in and out of bed.
+The Nectar Mattress also contains a 2-inch transitional polyfoam layer, followed by a high-density foam support core measuring 7 inches thick.
+These materials are fairly sturdy and should provide good stability for the entire mattress, especially around the edges where sinkage is likely to occur when you get in and out of bed.
 Perimeter support is above-average for the Nectar Mattress compared to other all-foam models.

 The flagship Leesa Original is a mixed-foam mattress featuring a 2-inch polyfoam comfort layer and a 2-inch memory foam transitional layer.
 Polyfoam is more responsive than memory foam, so the Leesa Original won’t conform quite as closely as the Nectar Mattress but it still cushions the body quite well.
 Comparing the flagship Leesa mattress vs. Nectar in terms of firmness, the Leesa feels noticeably softer.